Converting NodeJS CPU profiles to pprof

 On a more mundane note, I’d also like better usability.
 Right now it

-doesn’t take any command line arguments (not even --help
+doesn’t take any command line arguments (not even --help) nor does it

 conversion: